diglopes/multi-db-api-ts/README.md

 ## Roadmap

 - [X] Configure commit linter to conventional commit convention
-- [X] Configure code linter to Standardjs
+- [X] Configure code linter to Standard convention
 - [X] Configure Typescript to production and development
+- [ ] Configure the project for tests
 - [ ] Configure environment with Docker and Docker-compose
   - [ ] Production
   - [ ] Development